ijmarshall/robotreviewer/README.md

 7. Create the `robotreviewer/config.json` file and ensure it contains the path to the directory where you have installed Grobid.
 (RobotReviewer will start it automatically in a subprocess).
 Note that this should be the path to the entire (parent) Grobid directory, not the bin subfolder.
 An example of this file is provided in `robotreviewer/config.json.example` (it is only necessary to change the `grobid_path`).

+8. Also install `rabbitmq`.
+This can be [done via homebrew on OS X](https://www.rabbitmq.com/install-homebrew.html), or by alternative means documented [here](https://www.rabbitmq.com/download.html).
+Finally, install make sure [celery](http://www.celeryproject.org/install/) is installed and on your path.
+Note that this ships with Anaconda by default and will be found in the `$(anaconda-home)/bin/celery` dir by default.

 ## Running

 RobotReviewer requires a 'worker' process (which does the Machine Learning), and a webserver to be started.